Jorbreezy/Fundamentals/README.md

 A project focused on learning the fundamentals of webdev.

 1. Javascript Fundamentals
-2. Rest Fundamentals
+2. REST API Fundamentals
-3. Graphql Fundamentals
+3. GraphQL Fundamentals
 4. Typescript Fundamentals

 # Documentation